Skip to main content

 View Answer:

-Interview Response: Pointer events are a modern way to handle input from various pointing devices, such as a mouse, a pen/stylus, and a touchscreen.
+Interview Response: Pointer Events are a unified API in JavaScript for handling input from various devices like a mouse, touch, or pen, allowing developers to build more flexible and accessible interfaces across different platforms.
 For every mouse‹event›, a pointer‹event› plays a similar role.

 View Answer: